Blue Heelers: episode guide

 October 13/14, 1998

 Chris Riley finds herself the target of big business when a representative of a large development group comes to town.
 He wants to demolish the Imperial and replace it with a huge shopping mall and is offering a very generous sum of money to have his way.
 Chris has her reservations but will the financial reward be too much for her to ignore?
-Meanwhile, Adam finds himself attracted to a Glamour photographer that he pulls over during a traffic blitz.
+Meanwhile, Adam finds himself attracted to a glamour photographer that he pulls over during a traffic blitz, and an undertakers' convention at the Imperial attracts trouble.

 Guest Starring: Greg Parker as Mike Bradley, David Tredinnick as Alex Jones, Ruth McDonald as Donna Wills, Stephen Blackburn as Jerry McNally, Tracy Richardson as Cheryl Landers, Erik Donnison as Kenneth Klein, Paul Teiwes as Barman Sam